A while back, I posted this question to our Facebook Filmmaking Stuff community: Who is your target audience?

 Let me be very clear.

-I have been working in distribution for a half-decade and I can tell you that even great movies end up with crappy distribution deals.
-The truth is, most film distribution deals suck.
-And without a marketing budget to reach a global audience, you must focus on finding your niche audience.
+I have been working in distribution for the greater part of my career, and I can tell you that many awesome movies get crappy distribution deals.
+In fact, most film distribution deals suck.
+An without a marketing budget to reach a global audience, you must focus on finding your niche audience.

 One of the first places to find your audience is the local newsstand.
 If there are print magazines devoted to your movie subject, then those subscribers are part of your target audience.
 In addition to print, you will want to explore the Internet for online publications.